 What's Next

-With Phase 0 complete, we move into Phase 1: Pre-Production — requirements, architecture, UI/UX design, and dev environment setup.
-The fun part where ideas become plans.
+With Phase 0 complete, I'm moving into Phase 1: Pre-Production: requirements, architecture, UI/UX design, and dev environment setup.
+The part where ideas become plans and plans become things I'll inevitably deviate from.

 // The whole site starts here